emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

           (\ u -> hom2 A x a a u (id-arr A a) d)
           (\ u -> (Eq-Segal-homotopy-hom2' A is-segal-A x a u d)))))))

-#def is-segal-representable-dhomTo-hom2
+#def is-segal-representable-dhom-to-hom2
   (A : U)            -- The ambient type.
   (is-segal-A : is-segal A)    -- A proof that A is a Segal type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (v : hom A y a)        -- A lift of the codomain.
-  : Equiv (dhomTo-representable A a x y f v)
+  : Equiv (dhom-to-representable A a x y f v)
     (Σ (d : hom A x a) , (hom2 A x y a f v d))
   := comp-equiv
-    (dhomTo-representable A a x y f v)
+    (dhom-to-representable A a x y f v)
-    (Σ (d : hom A x a) , (product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d)))) (Σ (d : hom A x a) , (hom2 A x y a f v d)) (Segal-representable-dhomTo-path-space A is-segal-A a x y f v) (total-equiv-family-equiv (hom A x a)
+    (Σ (d : hom A x a) , (product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d)))) (Σ (d : hom A x a) , (hom2 A x y a f v d)) (Segal-representable-dhom-to-path-space A is-segal-A a x y f v) (total-equiv-family-equiv (hom A x a)
       (\ d -> product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d))) (\ d -> hom2 A x y a f v d)
       (\ d -> codomain-based-paths-contraction A x y a v f d))

-#def is-segal-representable-dhomTo-contractible
+#def is-segal-representable-dhom-to-contractible
   (A : U)                -- The ambient type.
   (is-segal-A : is-segal A)    -- A proof that A is a Segal type.
   (a x y : A)            -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (v : hom A y a)        -- A lift of the codomain.
-  : is-contr (dhomTo-representable A a x y f v)
+  : is-contr (dhom-to-representable A a x y f v)
-  := is-contr-is-equiv-to-contr (dhomTo-representable A a x y f v)
+  := is-contr-is-equiv-to-contr (dhom-to-representable A a x y f v)
-        (Σ (d : hom A x a) , (hom2 A x y a f v d)) (is-segal-representable-dhomTo-hom2 A is-segal-A a x y f v) (is-segal-A x y a f v)
+        (Σ (d : hom A x a) , (hom2 A x y a f v d)) (is-segal-representable-dhom-to-hom2 A is-segal-A a x y f v) (is-segal-A x y a f v)
 ```